OthelloPlusPlus/ft_irc/README.md

 - [Creators](#Creators)

 # Usage
-The server has been designed for Linux, but should compatible with MacOS too.
+The server has been created for and tested on Linux, but also has been designed to be compatible with MacOS.
 It can be compiled and run using the following terminal commands.

 <table>